quarklang/QUARK/docs/proposal.md

 ######Lambda
 There are two styles of lambda.

-The short one has one statement as its body:
+The short version has a single statement as its body:
 ```
 square = lambda x : x * x;
 ```
-The long one has its body enclosed in brackets and can have more complicated control flow.
+The long version has its body enclosed in brackets and can have more complicated control flow.
 A `return` statement is required if the lambda wants to return a non-void value.
 ```
 square = lambda x : { return x * x; };
 (lambda x : {if x < 2: return -1; else return 100;})(30) % return 100